Hello. Greetings and salutations from a place that looks a lot like heaven on Earth. Isn't it beautiful? So peaceful... so green, so clean.

 I ride as far and wide as I possibly can every chance I get, because my bike is my happy place.
-Even when life is overwhelming, challenging, painful and difficult a ride helps me find a quiet space inside where I find my quiet space of inner peace.
+Even when life is overwhelming, challenging, painful and difficult a ride helps me find a place inside where I find my quiet space of inner peace.
 It's well within the realm of possibility that I'm a wee tiny bit of an adrenaline junkie, though, because the faster, the better.
 Even though I have the need for speed I've never raced before.
-I always figured that since I didn't compete as a teenager or a youth, I had missed missed the boat somehow, that there was no place for me in competitive sport.
+I always figured that since I didn't compete as a teenager or a youth, that I had missed missed the boat somehow, that there was no place for me in competitive sport.
 Then I met Lido.
-He did start racing as a youth, he just never retired, really.
+He did start racing as a youth; he just never retired.
 He introduced me to a new community of cyclists here via the Vet ride in Richmond on Sundays.
 When I learned of Olga Kotelko, magnificent Olga, I found a whole new hero to emulate, and you KNOW I need as many of those as I can get.

 The rest of the ride didn't even show up on Strava, and the GoPro was in some bizarre setting I couldn't figure out, so there is no other evidence of the day's events but this: